Deebing Heights

 Table Chart PROFILE FAQ

-The area's unemployment rate is 1.7% lower than Greater Brisbane's rate of 4.0%, and workforce participation is high at 107.4% compared to Greater Brisbane's 70.7%.
-According to Census responses, 12.7% of residents work from home, with Covid-19 lockdown impacts considered.
-Leading industries for employment among residents include public administration & safety, health care & social assistance, and retail trade.
+Workforce participation in Deebing Heights is similar to Greater Brisbane's 69.6%.
+According to Census responses, only 12.7% of residents work from home, but Covid-19 lockdown impacts should be considered.
+The leading employment industries among residents are public administration & safety, health care & social assistance, and retail trade.
 Deebing Heights shows strong specialization in public administration & safety, with an employment share 2.4 times the regional level.

-However, professional & technical services are under-represented at 4.3% compared to Greater Brisbane's 8.9%.
-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, employment increased by 5.3%, while labour force grew by 5.4%, causing a slight rise in unemployment rate of 0.1 percentage points.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate of 0.5 percentage points.
+However, professional & technical services are under-represented, with only 4.3% of the workforce compared to Greater Brisbane's 8.9%.
+The area appears to have limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to December 2025, labour force levels decreased by 2.7%, with employment decreasing by a similar rate, leaving unemployment broadly flat.
+In contrast, Greater Brisbane experienced employment growth of 3.2% and labour force growth of 3.0%, with a slight drop in unemployment.
 Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Deebing Heights.
-National employment is projected to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Deebing Heights' employment mix indicates local employment should increase by 6.2% over five years and 13.2% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.
+These projections indicate that national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these industry-specific projections to Deebing Heights's employment mix suggests local employment should increase by approximately 6.2% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment